-Family Medicine Discovers Rapid Cycle Scientific Discovery and Innovation (FMD RapSDI) is a signature program funded by the AAFP Foundation in collaboration with the AAFP National Research Network (AAFP NRN).
+Family Medicine Discovers Rapid Cycle Scientific Discovery and Innovation (FMD RapSDI) is a signature primary care research program funded by the AAFP Foundation in collaboration with the AAFP National Research Network (AAFP NRN).

-The 2022 FMD RapSDI Application runs July 1 through August 23, 2021 (application portal closes at 5:00 p.m.
+The 2023 FMD RapSDI application is open July 1 through August 23, 2022 (application portal closes at 5:00 p.m.
 CT).
 Application submissions are divided into two competitive rounds.
-All complete Round 1 submissions will be reviewed, and notifications with decisions will be sent in November/December 2021.
-Successful Round 1 applicants will be invited to apply for Round 2.
+All complete Round 1 submissions will be reviewed, and four finalists will be selected and invited to participate and submit a Round 2 application.
+Round 1 decision notifications will be sent in November/December 2022.

 To be eligible to apply, the applicants must be: